spec-nith/WebStar/README.md

 # WELCOME TO WEBSTAR!

+### WEBSTAR is a pre-event of the upcoming MLH sponsored hackathon, [Electrothon 5.0](electrothon.nith.ac.in/).
+Make sure to check out the website for more exciting events like this.
 WEBSTAR welcomes contributions to our open-source projects on GitHub.
 Before contributing, please make sure to give a thorough read to the below-mentioned points:point_down:.

 >:question:How the open source project will work:-